Berohlfs/file-search-app/README.md

 #### ➤ Supabase

 Supabase is a BaaS platform that is frequently used in projects via its SDK for managing SQL data, file storage, authentication, real-time features, and more.
-However, for this application, Next.js took the role of the back end, and Supabase's abstraction was somewhat dissolved.
+However, for this application, Next.js took the role of the back-end, and Supabase's abstraction was somewhat dissolved.

 Instead of using its SDK, I accessed the Supabase Dashboard and grabbed the credentials and secrets of each service that I was going to use (PostgreSQL database and S3-compatible object storage), allowing me to use a more independent and robust ORM in Drizzle, and a universal S3 client in `@aws-sdk/client-s3`.
 This gave me more freedom, and it also allows me to eventually switch to new DB and storage providers without changing the source code!